Handy tools for parents

 Classes begin promptly at 8:15 am and end at 3:15 pm.
 This schedule repeats every weekday that school is in session.
 Parents who are driving their children to campus may begin drop-off at 8 am.

 The most up-to-date school calendar is at this link.
 Current parents can log in to ParentSquare here.

 New to school?
 How to prepare

 Welcome to all our new students and parents!
 We’re so glad you joining our school community.
-In the weeks to come:

 - Check the summer page with assignments for your children to complete, with some required reading, math, and world language assignments for older students; suggested learning activities for younger children; and reading and outdoor activities for all.